Ultimate Music Festival Survival Guide

 12. FESTIVAL FASHION

 Bring shoes that will be comfortable enough to walk in all day and night.
-However, pack shoes you don’t mind getting dirty and potentially ruined at those particularly muddy festivals.
-RIP TOMS of Okeechobee ’15 that came to an end in the face of a hidden, knee-high mud puddle.
+However, pack shoes you don’t mind getting dirty and potentially ruined during those particularly muddy festivals.
+I’ve had many a shoe claimed by festivals far and wide.

 Tip: If you plan on staying out until nightfall, tie a sweater or flannel around your waist for when the temperatures begin to drop.